cjhouser/fly-io-dist-sys/README.md

 With my own payloads/endpoints, I may be able to get even more valuable metadata to make a better broadcast system!

+Come to think of it, I had a great idea early on that I dropped because I thought i was "against the rules": piggybacking broadcasts and acknowledgements!